sarayourfriend/emdr-lightbar/README.md

 You can create a session as a therapist and connect as a client.
 Once you have access to the app, follow the instructions on the index page to set up a therapist and client session.

+Start the light's movement as a therapist by clicking the "Start" button.
+If you open the session URL in a private tab, and change the settings in the therapist tab, you should see them immediately reflected in the client tab.

+**Note:** Both tabs must be open before the therapist begins modifying the lightbar behavior or else the settings will potentially start out of sync.
+Changing the settings just one time once both the therapist and the client are connected will sync the settings.
+After the first time, they will continue to stay in sync.

 ## Feature Roadmap

-1. Generating a client link and saving it as the current link in the therapist's session
-2. Connecting a websocket from the client's browser to the therapist so that:
-3. The therapist is able to see and control the width of the light bar replicated on their screen
-4. The therapist is able to see and control the light's width and speed
-5. The therpaist's changes to the width of the bar and the lights width and speed are immediately reflected on the client's screen
-6. The therapist is able to control the background color of the page as well as the color of the lightbar outline and light itself
+1. The therapist is able to control the background color of the page as well as the color of the lightbar outline and light itself
     *   When displaying the current "theme" to the therapist, the controls on the page should not be affected.
 This will cut the scope of the theming ability so we don't need to worry about the contrast of the controls' text—they'll simply always be black text on a white background
     *   We should be able to implement a dark-mode setting in the future to accomodate OS/browser level dark-mode settings
-7. The therapist is able to start and stop the movement of the light
+2. The therapist is able to start and stop the movement of the light
+3. The therapist is able to control the width of the lightbar itself
+4. Make the site prettier in general
+5. Save and load settings out of local storage so the therapist can persist settings across sessions

 ### Future ideas